-Inter-company transfer within one conglomerate, a company was taken over by new management, how to treat affected employees in the Philippines?
+Inter-company transfer within one conglomerate, how to treat affected employees in the Philippines?

 Sir Sonnie, the scenario is this.. my company will be taken by new entity, change of company name, but it will be handled by same people.. same operation… We will be retained as employees on the same company… Should we expect them to give us separation pay?

-What you just experienced is what we call ‘inter-company transfer’.
-This is not a usual resignation or hiring, since this involves more back-end work of the departments involve, operations and employee attendance is not affected.
-Example of inter-company transfer is when employees from one member company is transferred to another member company of a conglomerate, or when a business operations will be taken over by new management or company and employees will be retained.
+If the context is you will be transferred from and to sisters company or the old company will cease to exist, it may be a case of ‘inter-company transfer’.
+This is not a usual resignation or hiring, since this involves more back-end work of the departments involved, operations and employee attendance are not affected.
+An example of inter-company transfer is when employees from one member company are transferred to another member company of a conglomerate, or when business operations will be taken over by new management or company and employees will be retained.

-In an ideal environment, before planned changes are rolled out, effect on the employment of affected employees should have been planned for, and discussed to employees prior to the implementation of change.
+In an ideal environment, before planned changes are rolled out, the effect on the employment of affected employees should have been planned for and discussed to employees prior to the implementation of change.
 Two options:

 - If tenure will be reset to ‘0’ and employment will be back to proby, then provision on labor code about separation pay for company closure applies.